DETAILED ACTION

 Claim limitations in this application that use the word “means” (or “step”) are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.
 Conversely, claim limitations in this application that do not use the word “means” (or “step”) are not being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.

 Claim limitation “refrigerating apparatus” invokes 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.
 However, the written description fails to disclose the corresponding structure, material, or acts for performing the entire claimed function and to clearly link the structure, material, or acts to the function.
 The application uses the term but never defines what specific structure is sufficient to meet the term.
-Further, the application uses the term to describe “conventional” structure (pg. pub. para.
+Further, the application even uses the term to describe “conventional” structure (pg. pub. para.
 3) and therefore it is unclear what the corresponding structure includes and excludes.
+The specification never states what structure the term requires.
 Therefore, the claim is indefinite and is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
-For examination, the recited refrigerating apparatus is considered to include any structure that can provide cooling to the storage region using the refrigerant.
+For examination, the recitation alone of a refrigerating apparatus is interpreted to include merely any structure that can provide cooling to the storage region using the refrigerant.

 Applicant may: